Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-transactions.md

 sidebar_label: Transactions
 ---

 Transactions are used to send a balance to another user.
-To begin sending transactions, we will learn how to begin sending transactions by using the AXIASolar User Interface.
+To begin sending transactions, we will learn how to begin sending transactions by using the AXIA User Interface.

-## AXIASolar UI
+## AXIA UI

-Let's begin by opening up the [AXIASolar UI](https://axiasolar.js.org/apps).
+Let's begin by opening up the [AXIA UI](https://AXIA.js.org/apps).
 There are two ways to make a transaction: by using the Transfer tab in the sidebar or through the Accounts tab.
 We will be starting off with the Accounts tab, so head there.

-Assuming that you've already [created a AXIASolar or AXIALunar account](learn-account-generation), we will click on the 'send' button beside the account you'd like to send from.
+Assuming that you've already [created a AXIA or AXIALunar account](learn-account-generation), we will click on the 'send' button beside the account you'd like to send from.

 ![](assets/Send-Transaction.png)